TTA Offices will be closed from the 22nd Dec and reopen on the 6th Jan 2022

 He is the current President of The Tutors' Association.

-John will be the Master of Ceremonies and will be hosting a panel dealing with questions and issues around the National Tutoring Programme, phases 1 and 2.
+John will be the Master of Ceremonies.
+He will be hosting a panel dealing with questions and issues around the National Tutoring Programme, phases 1 and 2, as well as co-presenting the launch of the CPD platform.

 Chris Lenton is the Chief Executive of The Tutors’ Association and one of its Founders.
 He was formally the Chairman of The Chartered Institute of Marketing and a Trustee.
 Prior to this Chris held the executive positions of Finance Director and Secretary, Commercial Director, Managing Director, Chief Operating Officer, and Chief Executive Officer.